Routing Engine

 By itself, it's a pretty simple idea: Each data point is represented as a node, and these nodes are connected to related data points by a one-way connection called an arc.
 The idea of a graph is actually even easier to understand when you think of it as a literal transit network—each bus stop, train station, ferry terminal, and etc. can be seen as a node, while the path that the vehicle takes between the stops are the arcs.
 Sometimes, you may see the word edge as well—An edge is simply a two-way arc, where you can travel back and forth along the same line.
 This isn't common in transit since the return vehicle departs from the opposite direction, but with footpaths (that is to say, if you're walking on a sidewalk) this is usually the case.

-Now, in particular, we want to find the optimal path between two locations, which means we'll be using algorithms related to graph traversal and shortest path algorithms—where we aren't always looking for the literal shortest path, but the path that "costs" the least in some way or another, like least waiting time between transfers or least walking needed to reach a station.
+Now, in particular, we want to find the optimal path between two locations, which means we'll be using algorithms related to graph traversal and shortest path algorithms.
+In particular, there's Dijkstra's algorithm, which basically explores all the possible paths coming out of a single node, and picks the shortest one to each other node connected to it.
+Keep in mind that we aren't always looking for the shortest path by distance, but the path that "costs" the least in some way or another, like least waiting time between transfers or least walking needed to reach a station.
 Meanwhile, we also need to take into account the schedules of the transit network on hand because unlike with cars, transit vehicles are conformed to stops along certain routes and they only pass through these stops once in a while, so everything has to be timed carefully (including to account for delays!)

 Transfer Patterns (TP)